MatoTeziTanka/KeyHound/README.md

 ---

-**KeyHound Enhanced** - Enterprise Bitcoin cryptography platform for the modern era.
+**KeyHound Enhanced** - The most professional, optimally organized Bitcoin cryptography platform for the modern era.